casualcore/casual/middleware/administration/documentation/cli/queue.operation.md

             list information of all groups in current domain

       -m, --list-messages [0..1]  (<queue>) [1]
-            list information of all messages of a queue
+            list information of all messages of the provided queue

+      --list-forward-services [0..1]
+            list information of all service forwards

+      --list-forward-queues [0..1]
+            list information of all queue forwards

       --restore [0..1]  (<queue>) [0..*]
             restores messages to queue